ChanthaKammer/fs-journal/journal/08/reflection.md

 - What did you learn that was a shock or surprise?
 - What are you struggling with?
 - What would you count as a victory?

+This week went pretty well, it's nice to have a break from learning every day.
+I'm looking forward to the hackathon next friday!